ShinNancy/20-Python-Projects-for-Beginners/README.md

 ## 🔹 Project 1: Number Guessing Game 🎲
 A simple game where the **computer selects a random number**, and the **user has to guess** it within a limited number of attempts.

+## 🔹 Project 2: Word Guessing Game 🧩
+A simple game where the **computer selects a random number**, and the **user has to guess** it within a limited number of attempts.